kb-dk/MerMEId/CONTRIBUTING.md

 ## I don't want to read this whole thing I just have a question!!!

 The best way to initially get in touch with the MerMEId community is via the `mermeid` [Slack channel] on music-encoding.slack.com.
+Or you can start a discussion here at [GitHub Discussions].

 ## Bug reports and feature requests